 Speaking of finding the offending machine: I've seen a Windows server get confused by itself.
 That is, for some reason it sometimes thought it was seeing its own self on the network and would complain about the "duplicate" IP.
 I think this happened because of a name change, but I never did get to the bottom of it and a new server replaced it soon after..

 If neither OS is willing to play nice and not use the IP in conflict, the question then becomes which of these two devices will be seen by the rest of the network?
 A machine that has previously cached the MAC address of one of the devices will continue to talk to that, but otherwise its a coin flip: who answered the arp request first?

 That leads to one way to prevent IP confusion: hard code the arp cache for machines that simply must not be confused.
 If you have a client box that has a really critical need to talk to ServerOne at its ordained IP address, hard coding the arp cache on the client with the server's MAC address will keep it faithful - well, at least from most accidental impersonations.
 Something still could spoof the MAC, but that's usually going to be purposeful rather than accidental.

 That hard coding of the MAC can also be done at an intelligent switch.
 Some switches allow port-ip binding - locking an ip to a specific port on the switch.
 Doing both of those things would go a long way to ensuring that packets are going to the right device, but of course would also make your network harder to maintain.
 No more just plug and play, there'd be procedures and paperwork for that.
 The extra trouble might be well worth it in some scenarios but nothing and an annoyance in others.

 In some situations you might need to bring together whole networks with overlapping IP's - that's a job for a NAT router.

-block them, perhaps even mask them, but there's always a price to pay somewhere.
+You can't really prevent duplicate IP's.
+You can detect duplicates, block them, perhaps even mask them, but there's always a price to pay somewhere.